rtzbyte/pms-api/source/index.html.md

 search: true
 ---

-# Booking Suite Developer Platform
+# Booking.com Developer Platform

-## What is the Booking Suite Developer Platform
+## What is the platform?

 content here

-## Why the Booking Suite Developer Platform
+## Why the platform?

 content here

-## Who uses the Booking Suite Developer Platform
+## Who uses the platform?

 content here